![]() |

 My daughter will be in Kindergarten next school year.
 Can she attend camp as a Daisy Girl Scout this summer?

 Yes!
-As an Incoming Daisy, she can attend camp if a parent, guardian, or other adult family member volunteers at camp for the week.
+Incoming Daisies are girls who will be in Kindergarten in the fall.
+These young campers can attend camp if a parent, guardian, or other adult family member volunteers at camp for the week.

 Can my daughter be with a friend at camp?

 Maybe.
-Daisy, Brownie, and Junior Campers can request ONE (1) friend to be in the same patrol.
+Daisy, Brownie, and Junior Campers can request ONE (1) same-aged friend to be in the same patrol.
 That friend must also request your daughter.
+If you request multiple friends, we will randomly pick a friend for you.

 The girls in my daughter's troop are different ages.
 Why can't she be in the same group as the older/younger girls from her troop?

-Many of our activities are adjusted for the age of the girls doing that activity that day.
+Many of our activities are adjusted for the age of the girls doing that activity.
 In addition, some activities are designed only for the girls at one Girl Scout level, to help them earn their Journey or a particular badge.

 My daughter will be in 6th grade next fall.
 Will she be a Camper or a PA at camp?

-This special level helps them gain the skills needed to be excellent PAs and leaders in the future.
+This special level helps them gain the skills to be excellent PAs and leaders in the future.
 These girls do not have patrol leaders and are responsible for solving their own group conflicts, figuring out how to work together, and how to be personally responsible.
-They also earn a Cadette Journey and participate in many of the camp’s fun activities.
 By the end of the week, they are ready for the next step in their leadership journey.

 What does a typical day at camp look like?